Quatrefoil Library

 Quatrefoil Library is a member-supported, 501(c)(3) non-profit library and community center for the lesbian, gay, bisexual, and transgender community.
 It is located in Minneapolis, Minnesota, where it was founded by David Irwin and Dick Hewetson in 1983.
-It is the second LGBT lending library in the United States.
+It is the second LGBT lending library in the United States, and the oldest such library in the Upper Midwest.
 In the beginning, it was not only an educational resource center but also a safe space for LGBT people.
 The library houses over 15,000 books, 7,000 DVDs, a collection of first editions and rare books, and books in braille.
 It hosts poetry readings, panel discussions, book launches, and other events, open to all.

-The library celebrated its 30th Anniversary in 2016.
+The library celebrated its 30th anniversary in 2016.

 Early history

 The doors of the library officially opened to the public on February 4, 1986.
 It opened with a significant donation from the collections of David Irwin but afterwards received donations from individuals across the country.
 Quatrefoil Library shared space with the Minnesota Civil Liberties Union at 1021 West Broadway in Minneapolis.
 Sixteen months after its opening, the library moved to a bigger building in St. Paul to accommodate the growing collection.
 Early volunteers and supporters include Jean-Nickolaus Tretter of the Tretter Collection, Tim Campbell who provided ad space in his publication and George Holdgrafer of Lavender magazine.
 The library published a newsletter, The Gay Bookworm, which was later christened Quatrefolio.

 The library took its name from the novel Quatrefoil: A Modern Novel by James Barr.
 Founding member David Irwin had been so impressed with the positive portrayal of homosexuality, that he insisted on naming their collection the Quatrefoil Library.

 In 2013, the library moved to its present site in Minneapolis with twice as much space as it had in St. Paul.

 In 2019, the library announced the creation of a scholarship for LGBTQ+ students attending college in Minnesota.
 In 2021, Quatrefoil switched to a free membership system that enabled anyone to sign up for a library card and borrow materials at no charge.
 In October 2022, it launched Q Digital, a collection of LGBTQ+ ebooks and audiobooks that can be borrowed by Q cardholders for free.